Bankruptcy and family trusts

 In most cases, family trusts are also immune from creditors or legal action should one or more of the beneficiaries named in the trust become insolvent.

 What Happens When a Beneficiary Becomes Bankrupt?

-When a beneficiary of a discretionary trust becomes bankrupt, whether voluntarily or involuntarily, they will be subject to the laws of the Bankruptcy Act 1966.
+Bankruptcy and family trusts – when a beneficiary of a family trust becomes bankrupt, whether voluntarily or involuntarily, they will be subject to the laws of the Bankruptcy Act 1966.